koompi/koompi.org/content/basic/Search and Find/searchfind.en.md

 ```
 history 25
 ```
 Another way to search history is with the following command.
-This command will show us all the history of commands have used on the object.
+This command will show us all the history of commands has used on the object.
 ```
 history | grep <OPTION> <FILE_NAME>
 ```
-For Example: I want to see how many commands have been used on this file `text.txt`
+For example: I want to see how many commands have been used on this file `text.txt`
 ```
 history | grep text.txt
 ```